mclevey/CV/cv_mclevey.md

 ## Peer Reviewed Journal Articles and Chapters in Edited Volumes

 \ind John McLevey and Reid McIlroy-Young.
-"Introducing *metaknowledge*: Software for Computational Research in Information Science, Quantitative Sociology of Science, and Network Analysis."
-Forthcoming from the *Journal of Informetrics*.
+Forthcoming.
+"Introducing *metaknowledge*: Software for Computational Research in Information Science, Network Analysis, and Science of Science." *The Journal of Informetrics*.

 \ind John McLevey and Ryan Deschamps.
+Forthcoming.
 "The Sociology of Public Policy Formation and Implementation."
-Forthcoming from William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
+William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.

+\ind John McLevey, Allyson Stokes, and Amelia Howard.
+Forthcoming.
+"Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
+Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
+Oxford: Oxford University Press.

 \ind Allyson Stokes and John McLevey (equal authors).
 2016.
 "From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014." *Canadian Review of Sociology / Revue canadienne de sociologie*.

-\ind John McLevey, Allyson Stokes, and Amelia Howard.
-"Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
-Forthcoming from Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
-Oxford: Oxford University Press.

 \ind John McLevey.
 2015.
 "Understanding Policy Research in Liminal Spaces: Think Tank Responses to Diverging Principles of Legitimacy." *Social Studies of Science*.
 45(2):270-293.